h2oai/h2o-3/h2o-docs/src/product/data-science/word2vec.rst

 - ``word2vec``: A Word2Vec model
 - ``words``: An H2O Frame made of a single column containing source words.
 Note that you can specify to include a subset of this frame.
 - ``aggregate_method``: Specifies how to aggregate sequences of words.
 If the method is ``NONE``, then no aggregation is performed, and each input word is mapped to a single word-vector.
 If the method is ``AVERAGE``, then the input is treated as sequences of words delimited by NA.
 Each word of a sequences is internally mapped to a vector, and vectors belonging to the same sentence are averaged and returned in the result.

+More information about this function can be found in the `H2O-3 GitHub repository <https://github.com/h2oai/h2o-3/blob/master/h2o-r/h2o-package/R/w2vutils.R#L21>`__.

 **Example**